Redefining Technology

 D.Completely optimized

-How are you measuring the ROI from AI initiatives in utilities?
+What metrics are you using to evaluate the ROI from your AI initiatives in the utilities sector?

 5/6